-Chinese New Year in Macau is the city’s biggest and boldest annual celebration.
-Families swap gifts, share wishes for the new year and eat too much — think Christmas but with firecrackers, dragon dances and lots of noise.
+Although December 31 and January 1 are also public holidays, Chinese New Year in Macau is the city’s biggest and boldest annual celebration.
+Families swap gifts, share wishes for the new year, and eat too much — think Christmas but with firecrackers, lion and dragon dances, and lots of noise.

 Chinese New Year Fireworks

-- Address – Macau Tower or along the seafront
+- Where: Macau Tower or along the seafront

 Flower Markets for Chinese New Year